carmancater/carmancater.github.io/aboutme.md

 ---

 ## Background
 Hi there, my name is Carman Cater and I am a Connecticut, USA born person with a passion for learning.
+Here is my life in a few bullet points!

+### Beginning of life
+- Public school graduate, community college transfer to local university studying business management
+  - Four years sales associate large retail outlet
+  - University position tutoring mathematics and statistics
+- BA Business Management, two IT internships, starts to pursue MA
+  - Adjuncts math/statistics at area universities while studying

+## Interests
 My life is guided by a few major forces that compel me to action:
 - :books: Love of learning (all quantitative fields)
   - :black_nib: Math